aditya-k1000/ChandraPy/README.md

 # ChandraPy
 ChandraPy is an open-source Python Package that simplifies and speeds up data processing using the Chandra X-Ray Observatory.

+## Differences compared to Lightcurves App
+The Lightcurves App (https://github.com/SenatorTreason05/Lightcurves.git) is a compact tool that generates light curves for all sources given in the Chandra Source Catalog within a user-specified region.
+It's intended to quickly generate all the light curves for a cursory inspection of the sources in that region.

+ChandraPy, on the other hand, is a Python Package which gives the user control of all the individual functions for applications in various workflows.
+It also produces all of its results from raw data reprocessed and extracted locally.
+In future releases, I plan to add a script which gives a functionality similar to that of the Lightcurves App.

 ## Installation Prerequisites
 Ensure that CIAO is installed on your system, preferably in a conda environment.
 Install the CALDB as well, following instructions from this thread: https://cxc.cfa.harvard.edu/ciao/download/conda.html.
 This automatically installs Python in that environment, so there's no need to do that separately.